alexandergrib/ms2/README.md

 # UX

 ## Website owner business goals
--	My website is aimed to target traveller visitors, to provide them all in one source of information they can check before visiting their destination.
+-	My website is aimed to target traveling visitors, to provide them "all in one" source of information they can check before visiting their destination.
--	My goal is to provide information about current and forecasted weather in selected city.
+-	My goal is to provide information about current weather in selected city.
--	My goal is to provide information about what is happening in the country of selected city by displaying news headlines
+-	My goal is to provide information about relative news for selected city by displaying news headlines
--	My goal is to provide information about entertainment places and things to do around selected city
+-	My goal is to provide information about entertainment places, places to stay and things to do around selected location
 -	Website user should have possibility to switch between restaurants, things to do and stay(hotels) after results are displayed
--	Website user should have possibility to switch between Centigrade and Fahrenheit for their convenience this also should reflect in other units of measure (wind speed for example)
+-	Website user should have possibility to switch between Centigrade and Fahrenheit for their convenience
--	Website user should be able to click on the card with a “things of interest” provided to get redirected over to the provided place own website which will open in the new window.
+-	Website user should be able to click on the pins displayed on map to get more info about their plaice of interest

 ## User goals